-It is expected that a Human Resources Manager will be empowered to manage, co-ordinate and budget for all training and education within the Municipality.
+It is expected that a Human Resources Development Manager will be managing, co-ordinate and budget for all training and education within the Municipality.

 IN-HOUSE TRAINING PROGRAMMES

 The Municipality shall from time to time organise programmes for training of employees.
 Such programmes shall either be for the whole Municipality, departments or individuals as appropriate.